 - I ran a 5K in under 30 minutes – a personal record for me regardless of the race – so a PR is possible.

-The perfect weather, combined with the just-challenging-enough course and none of the irritations of much larger courses make this one tough to beat.
+The perfect weather, combined with the just-challenging-enough course, minus the irritations of much larger courses, make this one tough to beat.

 As you may have seen on Instagram, I’ve been checking off all the boxes as part of the Austin Distance Challenge this year.
 If you’re not familiar with the Distance Challenge, it’s a race series through the Austin Runners Club to encourage local runners to tackle long distance races on a regular basis.